vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 No, the first audit did not find any severe issues.
 However, there has only been one audit so far.
 A second audit is underway while this report is being written.
 It is worth noting that there is no active bounty program, and generally Tangible and USDR is still a young project.

-As mentioned above, there seem to be some architectural inconsistencies and an excess of manual, privileged functionality.
-Currently, Tangible is more a company than a protocol, leaving possibility for human errors or poor system management.
-Given the complexity of the system, a single audit and lack of bug bounty program is inadequate.
+There seem to be some architectural inconsistencies and an excess of manual, privileged functionality.
+Currently, Tangible is more a company than a protocol, leaving the possibility for human errors or poor system management.
+Given the complexity of the system, a single audit and absence of a bug bounty program are inadequate to make strong security assurances.

 ## Conclusion

 Tangible is a very ambitious and fast-moving project.
 It introduces novel RWA use cases and an innovative stablecoin with intrinsic yield and a rebase mechanism.
 The concepts with regard to RWA trading and real estate as collateral are novel and well thought through.
 The degree of centralized control by the team does, however, present a conflict of interest, as the team is both the issuer of RE TNFTs and custodian of the underlying assets.
-Additionally, the actual implementation of the project's vision often leaves room for improvement.
+Additionally, the actual implementation of the project's vision leaves much room for improvement.
 Tangible is prioritizing growth and fast releases of new features over the decentralization and sustainability of the existing infrastructure.

-The entire setup related to smart contract access control, RWA custody, governance, and collateral management is insufficient and merits caution.
+The entire setup related to smart contract access control, RWA custody, governance, and collateral structure is insufficient and merits caution.
 The protocol is susceptible to human errors and requires complete trust in the entities behind the platform.
 Moreover, it’s quite complex on a technical and conceptual level, and much is needed to improve the project’s transparency (e.g. ownership and custody of RWAs, pricing of RWAs, cross-chain wUSDR implementation, roadmap, access rights, admin roles, and hidden owners, just to name a few).

 Although we commend the project's ambition, our opinion is that there is simply too much dependence on the core team.
 Users are wholly reliant on honest and responsible management by the team.
 In order to meet requirements for a Curve gauge, Tangible should implement their plan to transfer price oracles and proof of reserve for their RWAs to an independant auditor and oracle provider.
 TNGBL should also be removed as a collateral asset, as it magnifies the riskiness of USDR.
 Until these changes take place, we believe Curve should not be incentivizing the USDR/am3CRV pool.